 government and health and social care.

-We currently employ over 480 staff, including 82 Partners, and our
+We currently employ over 500 staff, including over 80

-Bevan Brittan was named among 'The Times Best Law Firms 2021' and has
+Bevan Brittan is named among 'The Times Best Law Firms

 Bevan Brittan is an equal opportunities employer and welcomes